trendmicro-frontend/react-portal/README.md

 ## Fullscreen Modal From Within an Iframe

-#### Specify the node property with an DOM element within the top window document
+#### Transport children to a DOM element within the top window document

 ```js
 <LegacyPortal